melles1991/usecuewebsite/_posts/2017-03-23-smashing-new-technology.md

 <br>Quite simple, actually.
 Content is stored in Markdown files.
 HTML is pre-baked using the static site generator, combined with a modern asset pipeline built with Gulp and webpack.
 They have spiced it all up with a handful of fancy APIs, including ones by Stripe for payments, Algolia for search, Cloudinary for responsive images, and Netlify’s open-source APIs GoCommerce (a headless e-commerce API), GoTrue for authentication, and GoTell for our more than 150,000 comments.

 **Impressive!**
 <br>Sure… but Smashing Magazine is a big player.
-They can pull of everything.
+They can pull off everything.
 But what if I told you that your website could use this blazingly fast new technology too?
 And that the cost would be even lower than a regular WordPress website?

 Want to know more?
 [Just ask!](/contact/)